The Beaches in Koh Samui: 2026 Guide +Map

 Best for: Seafood dining, snorkelling, quiet beach time

-We love Bang Po for its laid-back local vibe – it’s one of those beaches that reminds us of how Samui used to be.
-From here, you get fantastic views across to Koh Pha-Ngan, especially beautiful during sunset.
+We love Bang Po for its laid-back local atmosphere – it’s quieter and less developed than the eastern beaches.
+From here, you get clear views across to Koh Pha-Ngan, particularly good at sunset.
 It’s refreshingly quiet compared to the eastern beaches, and that’s exactly how the locals like it.

 The seafood here is about as fresh as it gets – you’ll often see the local fishing boats coming in with the day’s catch.
 Most restaurants still cook the traditional way, and prices are about half what you’d pay in Chaweng.
 Try the salt-grilled fish if it’s available – it’s a local speciality that keeps us coming back.